csc-training/geocomputing/pouta/geoserver/single_geoserver_for_training.md

 # Single GeoServer VM for teaching
 The aim of this workflow is to set up GeoServer for a university course.
-The same GeoServer instance is used by several students, who share the same username.
+The same GeoServer instance is used by several students.
 Students upload their data using QGIS [GeoServer Explorer plugin](https://plugins.qgis.org/plugins/geoserverexplorer/) and then continue adjusting settings from GeoServer web admin interface.

+The installation is done using [GeoServer "Platform Independent Binary" installation package](http://geoserver.org/release/stable/), which includes built-in Jetty servlet container.

 ## How GeoServer is used by the students
-- The students have only access to the GeoServer web GUI using the "student" user with the provided password.
+- The students have only access to the GeoServer web GUI and REST API.
+- All students share the same GeoServer "student" user account.
 - The students have access to most of the administrator functionality of GeoServer.
 - The students have no shh access to the web server machine.
 - The exercise instructions ask the students to be careful with the GeoServer general definitions (that affect the whole platform) and are request to limit their edits to their own Workspaces